andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 Although some respondents report an increased productivity following phsyical activity, findings show a fairly high differentiation within the population.
 Therefore, despite quantitative data revealing similarities and correlations between exercise and cognitive functions, no definitive conclusion can be drawn to whether exercise is conclusively a direct intervention for reaching higher levels of productivity.

 Instead, results highlight that some individuals may be more susceptible to exercise increasing their academic productivity than others.
-Students perceiving positive cognitive effects following exercise could therefore benefit from being consistent in their routines of exercise participation.
+Therefore, recommendations should not be uniform, but acknowledge individuals' differences to highlight possible initiatives while recognising that the effectiveness of such approaches may vary between individuals.

 ## Key Insights